wwarthen/RomWBW/Source/Doc/UserGuide.md

 The first line is a version identification banner for RomWBW.
 After that you see a group of 4 lines describing the basic system.
-In this example, the platform is the RC2014 running configuration RCZ80_kio at 7.372 MHz CPU clock speed.
+In this example, the platform is the RC2014 running a configuration named "RCZ80_kio".
+The CPU is a Z80 with a current clock speed of 7.372 MHz.
 There are 0 memory wait states and 1 I/O wait state.
-Z80 interrupt mode 2 is active and the bank memory manager is the "Z2" which is standard for RC2014.
-There is 512KB of ROM total and 512KB of RAM total.
+Z80 interrupt mode 2 is active and the bank memory manager is type "Z2" which is standard for RC2014.
+The system has 512KB of ROM total and 512KB of RAM total.
 Finally, a verification of the checksum of the critical ROM banks is shown (all 4 should be 00).

+RomWBW attempts to detect the running configuration of the system at startup.
+Depending on your hardware, there may be inaccuracies in this section.
+For example, in some cases the CPU clock speed is assumed rather than actually measured.
+This does not generally affect the operation of your system.
+If you want to correct any of the information displayed, you can create a custom ROM which is described later.

-### Hardware Discovery Log
+## Hardware Discovery

 The next set of messages during boot show the hardware devices as they are probed and initially configured.
 In the example above, these